Jevuska/stt2-extension-add-terms/README.md

  * Convert terms into custom taxonomy and feature on terms meta

 ## Frequently Asked Questions

+### My server not support for PHP 7, may I use this plugin?
+You can use *Undevelopment version* of this plugin.
+Please checkout the [Developers](https://wordpress.org/plugins/stt2-extension-add-terms/developers/ "Developers") page and use `1.1.5-undev` version.
+It's the same features with `v1.1.5`.

 #### Can I add bulk terms ?
 Yes, you can.
 After you add one or more terms via input field, just add your terms list that separated by comma into textarea.